RajenLee/cakes-in-openstack/ci-deploy/docs/user-guide.rst

 * nodepool image-build failed

-  * NOTE
-  Most errors for image build failed, is caused by network.
+  * NOTE: Most errors for image build failed, is caused by network.
 PLEASE MAKE SURE NETWORK IS NOT LIMITED.

 * nodepool \** cmd no valid